HHRClemson/Flood-stAge-predIction-thRough-Deep-Neural-Networks/README.md

 * **Dr. Nina Hubig**

 ## Cite Our Work
-If you are interested in our work from an academic standpoint, please cite our paper:
+If you find our code or paper, published at the AGU Earth & Space Science, useful we encourage you to cite our paper.

 ```bibtex
 @article{windheuserend,